 The Bird Dog Exercise

-The bird dog can be used as a warm-up exercise in addition to an abdominal workout.
+You can use the bird dog as a warm-up exercise in addition to an abdominal workout.

 - You can do 5 to 15 reps per side in a set.
 Three sets is a sufficient workout.